CastroForGeorgia/GA-5/_posts/2025-01-01-growing-up-in-the-middle.md

 ## Understanding Diverse Perspectives

 It wasn’t just cultural divides I had to navigate.
 My wife’s family added another dimension to my understanding of the world.
-On one side, there were her radically feminist relatives and her gay uncles, who taught me about fighting for justice and equality.
+On one side, there were her feminists relatives and her gay uncles, who taught me about fighting for justice and equality.
 On the other side were her conservative Trump-supporting family members, who voiced concerns about tradition and stability in a rapidly changing world.

 Instead of dismissing these perspectives, I learned to listen.
 I didn’t always agree, but I tried to understand where they were coming from.
 I saw their fears, their frustrations, and—most importantly—their humanity.